Blue pigments

 Blue pigments are natural or synthetic materials, traditionally made from minerals.
 Being water-insoluble by definition, blue pigments used to make the blue colors in inks and paints.
 Some major blue pigments are indigo, Prussian blue, and copper phthalocyanine.
-Historically lapis lazuli was important.
+Historically, lapis lazuli was important.

+History

+The earliest use of blue pigments in Europe uncovered by archeologists were from the Final Palaeolithic (c.
+14 000–11 700 BP) open-air site of Mühlheim-Dietesheim (Germany).

+The discovery of Egyptian blue (CaCuSi4O10) was promoted by the Egyptian pharaohs who sponsored the creation of new pigments to be used in art.
+Other civilizations combined organic and mineral materials to create blue pigments ranging from azure-blue like the Maya blue to the Han blue (BaCuSi4O10), which was developed by the Chinese Han dynasty and manipulated to produce a light or dark blue color.

+Cobalt blue (CoAl2O4) was first described in 1777.
+Very stable, it has been traditionally used as a coloring agent in ceramics.
+Ultramarine (Na7Al6Si6O24S3) was made by grinding the forbiddingly expensive lapis lazuli into a powder until a cheaper synthetic form was invented in 1826 by the French industrialist Jean Baptiste Guimet and in 1828 by the German chemist Christian Gmelin.
+Prussian blue (Fe4[Fe(CN)6]3) was first described by the German polymath Johann Leonhard Frisch and the president of the Prussian Academy of Sciences, Gottfried Wilhelm Leibniz, in 1708.
+Azurite (Cu3(CO3)2(OH)2) is a soft, deep-blue copper mineral produced by weathering copper ore deposits; it was used since ancient times and was first recorded by the first century Roman writer Pliny the Elder.
+Phthalocyanine Blue BN was first prepared in 1927 and has wide range of applications.

+Major contemporary blue pigments

 Indigo

 Although sometimes considered a dye, indigo is a pigment (insoluble in water).
 Unlike many traditional mineral-based blues, indigo is an organic compound.
 It was once obtained by laborious extraction from various plants.
 Subsequent to the discovery of synthetic dyes, such as mauvine, a chemical route was discovered to this material.
 In 2022, about 20,000 tonnes were produced, making indigo the dominant blue pigment in terms of volume.
 It is mainly used for the production of blue jeans.
 It is also used as a food colorant, and is listed in the United States as FD&C Blue No. 2.